techidaily/site-win11-tips/source/_posts/breaking-down-complex-comic-formats-for-win11-users.md

 ## First, Download Some Comics

  Firstly, download a few comic books to open and read in YACReader and Cover.
-The[GetComics website](https://getcomics.info/) is a good place to download some freely available comics.
+The [GetComics website](https://getcomics.info/) is a good place to download some freely available comics.
 Click a cover image for a comic to download there.
 Then select the**Download Now** option to save the file for it to a folder.

 ![The Download Now button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-download-now-button.jpg)

  There are also many other similar websites you can get comics.
 Some comic libraries have freely available downloads, but others are storefronts selling them.
-Check out our[best comic book website guide](https://www.makeuseof.com/best-sites-download-read-comic-books/) for details about alternative sources.
+Check out our [best comic book website guide](https://www.makeuseof.com/best-sites-download-read-comic-books/) for details about alternative sources.

  When you’ve downloaded comics, it’s a good idea to set up a new, empty folder to store them.
 Right-click the desktop area of Windows 11 and select the**New** \>**Folder** options.
 Then input Comic Books for the directory’s title.
 Move your downloaded comics into that folder by dragging and dropping their files within File Explorer.